-A. In-book links take you to a location within the N/A

-textbook.
-For example, the table of contents

-would be considered in-book links and

-embedded links take you to the correct

-location in the book.

-Additional Information:

-/ dataonal mornidation
+A. In-book links take you to a location within the textbook.
+For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
+N/A Additional Information: All HTML links are live.
+B. Live hyperlinks take you to any website or webpages external to the book.
+Pass Additional Information: Links have descriptive text but table of contents needs work.